theabner/server-codebase/README.md

 ``pnpm prisma migrate dev --name name-of-migration``

-ATTENTION: if your environment variable is set pointing to a production database the migration will be run on it.
+ATTENTION: if your environment variable is set to point to a production database, the migration will run on that database, so be careful not to run a migration on the production database by accident.

 After running the migration, you must update prismaClient so that it recognizes your new entities.
 To do this, you can type the command `pnpm prisma generate` or the command `pnpm setup:project`